Córdoba's oldest peña flamenca

 Practical tips for visitors

 Follow the peña's social media.
-Arrive early when a performance is announced — around 9 or 10 pm — because the space fills quickly when Córdoba's flamenco names are present.
+Arrive early when a performance is announced, around 9 or 10 pm, because the space fills quickly when Córdoba's flamenco names are present.
 No booking, no entry fee, no minimum spend.
-A respectful attitude is appreciated: this is a place where people care deeply about the music.
-If you speak a little Spanish, talk to the regulars — they will tell you everything you want to know.
-Budget €5–10 for drinks and tapas.
-Perfect after a day in the historic center.
+A respectful attitude matters: do not talk over the music, and follow the regulars' lead on when to applaud (see insider tips below).
+If you speak a little Spanish, talk to the regulars.
+They will tell you everything you want to know.